joeyfoo/joeyfoo.github.io/_projects/omsi2-repaints.md

 color: 941

 year: 2015-06

+description: A few repaints I've created for various third-party buses in OMSI 2 bus simulator.
 ---
-<p class="lead">A few repaints I've created for various third-party buses in OMSI 2 bus simulator.</p>

 These repaints were created back in 2015 and 2016, and were previously available under the SgTransport banner.